The Cookin Chicks

 a loaf of quick bread on a piece of parchment paper.

 Whether you love banana bread or simply are looking for a way to use up those ripe bananas, this classic banana bread can be enjoyed any time of the day!
 Perfect for breakfast with your morning cup of coffee, or as a anytime snack during the day.
 It even can be enjoyed in the evening as a sweet with a cold glass of milk or warm cup of tea.
 My family loves enjoying their slices with some melted butter and my kids love toasting a slice in the toaster oven!
 It is definitely one of our go-to recipes!
-Also check out my Cinnamon Crumble Banana Bread for a tasty variation!
+Also check out my Cinnamon Crumble Banana Bread or Cinnamon Sugar Banana Bread for a tasty variation!

 sliced bananas in a bowl with walnuts to create a quick bread.